ambershen/trae-solo-nano-banana-demo/.trae/documents/product_requirements.md

 # AI Photo Effects Studio - Product Requirements Document

 ## 1. Product Overview
-AI Photo Effects Studio is a web-based photo editing platform that allows users to upload images and apply AI-powered preset effects using Google's Gemini 2.5 Flash model.
-The platform focuses on fun, creative transformations like the "big head effect" and other artistic filters that leverage advanced AI image generation capabilities.
+AI Photo Effects Studio is a serverless web-based photo editing platform that allows users to upload images and apply AI-powered preset effects using Google's Gemini 2.0 Flash model via the official GenAI SDK.
+The platform focuses on fun, creative transformations like the "big head effect" and other artistic filters that leverage advanced AI image generation capabilities with secure API key handling.

 The product targets casual users, social media enthusiasts, and content creators who want to quickly apply unique AI-generated effects to their photos without requiring technical expertise in photo editing.